dmbarbour/awelon/README.md

 Compilation and Real World Integration
 --------------------------------------

-Compilation consists of parsing each module, allowing them to interact in a link environment, then waiting for the link environment to stabilize.
-The stable runtime behavior can be extracted from a standard location then serialized to an Awelon Object (the/an AO).
+Compilation consists of parsing each module, allowing the set of modules to interact in a link environment, then waiting for the link environment to stabilize.
+The stable runtime behavior is extracted from a standard location then serialized to an Awelon Object (the/an AO).
 Awelon has a standard Awelon Object language (AO) used for this serialization.
-AO is a pure, strongly typed, proof-carrying language that defines a typed RDP behavior in context of a abstract RDP-based API (i.e. effects handlers).
-AO is like portable assembly for RDP.
+AO is a pure, strongly typed, proof-carrying language that defines a typed RDP behavior in context of a typed RDP-based API.

 The AO may be interpreted or further compiled to imperative code.
-If the AO describes an end-user application, perhaps assuming an API analogous to the HTML5 DOM, it might further be compiled to Wx and C++, or HTML and JavaScript.
-The compiler doesn't need to be specialized, e.g. if it allows some extra inputs to link an appropriate runtime API.
-Initial backends compilers will focus on support for end-user apps and real-time web-app servers.
+If the AO describes an end-user application assuming an API analogous to the HTML5 DOM, it might further be compiled to Wx and C++, or HTML and JavaScript.
+A compiler doesn't need to be specialized, e.g. if it supports linking a pluggable runtime API.

+Early backends for Awelon will target standalone end-user apps and real-time web-app servers.
+I may also pursue a backend to support a popular low-level pubsub architecture (e.g. ROS or DDS) for flexible systems integration.

 Awelon does not provide a foreign function interface (FFI).
-FFIs are deeply problematic (with regards to safety, security, extension, distribution, optimization, portability, GC).
-An imperative FFI would be an awkward fit for RDP in any case.
+FFIs are deeply problematic with regards to safety, security, extension, distribution, optimization, portability, and GC.
+An imperative FFI would be also be an awkward fit for RDP.

 Parsing Modules and User-Defined Languages
 ------------------------------------------

-Every Awelon module begins with an `@foo` header at the start of a line.
-The word `foo` identifies the interpreter with which the rest of the module is to be parsed and processed. (*Aside:* Awelon allows multiple modules in a string or file; any line starting with `@` is a assumed to begin a new module.)
+The first word of every module identifies the interpreter with which the rest of the module is to be parsed and processed.
 Each parse occurs in a fresh *parse environment*.
 Like the link environment, the parse environment must stabilize and may afterwards be discarded.
 A parse can be cached by extracting the resulting link-time behavior to an AO.

 New user-defined languages are developed as separate applications.
 A language app will receive a string and generate a link-time behavior, and operates in a parse environment.
-The language app is compiled and provided as an AO.
+The Awelon compiler will recognize languages provided as AOs.
 General purpose user-defined language can feasibly be bootstrapped, such that it is eventually maintained in itself.

 Users have a great deal of freedom in language definition.
 Languages don't need to be general purpose.
 A user might define highly problem-specific languages, e.g. for world maps or dialog trees or UI widgets.
 It is possible to have tool-specific languages, e.g. to support easy correspondence between a graphical program editor and the text.
 But many languages will be small tweaks to address painful boiler-plate or utility definitions.
 The Awelon compiler will distribute with a suite of default languages, but developers don't need to use them.
 Developers have full ability to configure which language processors are used per application.